 Lose the Stigma About Job Hoppers

 The mindset of getting a job and staying put until retirement is practically non-existent with millennials.
 A common observation is that younger employees have no problem finding the door if they are not satisfied or motivated in their current job.
-In fact, a recent survey conducted by Jobvite found that 42 percent of the millennial workforce changes jobs every one-to-three years.
+In fact, workers 25 to 34 years old have already held an average of 4.5 jobs.

 Executives must understand that employment is a two-way road.
 Salary-motivated workers know that pay increases are extremely likely when job hopping.
 However, most workers want more than just money.
 Talented millennials are typically open to taking on bigger roles than what they signed up for.
 If there is no clear path to advancement, you can bet they will start shopping around for other opportunities.